- Grub Distinguished Scholar and Professor of International Business

 - [email protected]

-Anu Phene is a professor of international business at the George Washington University School of Business.
-Before joining GW, she was an Associate Professor of Strategy and David Eccles Faculty Fellow at the University of Utah.
-She received her PhD in international management from the University of Texas and her MBA from the Indian Institute of Management, Ahmedabad.
+Anu Phene is Professor of International Business and Phillip Grub Distinguished Scholar at the School of Business at George Washington University.
+Before joining GW, she was an Associate Professor of Strategy at the University of Utah.
+She received her Ph.D. in international management from the University of Texas and her MBA from the Indian Institute of Management, Ahmedabad.
 Prior to beginning her doctoral studies, she worked for American Express Bank in the treasury department.

 - Strategic Alliances